 When Does It Apply?

 Louisiana Civil Code articles 2325-2376 define the assets, income, and debt as shared, unless legally deemed separate, as “community property.”
 This applies to all couples married within the State of Louisiana or ones that move into the state.
-The community property definition becomes effective immediately.
+This definition becomes effective immediately.
 However, a married couple can opt out of this classification by entering into a prenuptial agreement (pre-nup), or a postnuptial agreement (post-nup).
 This legal document defines what property belongs to which party and other legal agreements.

 What is Considered Separate Property?